velartrill/velartrill.github.io/orig/spirals/cohesion/out-of-the-dark.md

 “Yeah?”

-“It is totally ideologically incoherent for a fucking mega-patriot like you to be screwing an anarchist hellion like me.”
+“It is totally ideologically incoherent for a fucking turbo-patriot like you to be screwing an anarchist hellion like me.”

 “I don’t know.”
 Safris grins.
 “I might fuck some loyalty into you yet.”